kishorecheerala/BusinessManager-Updated/README.md

 - **👥 Customer Management:** Maintain a detailed directory of customers, view their complete sales history, risk status (High/Medium/Safe), and manage their due payments.
 - **🛒 Sales Management:** Create new sales invoices, add products by searching or scanning QR codes, apply discounts, and record payments.
 - **📦 Purchase & Supplier Management:** Track purchases from suppliers, manage supplier information, and record payments made to them.
-- **👔 Product & Inventory Control:** Manage a complete product catalog.
+- **👔 Product & Inventory Control:** Manage a complete product catalog of sarees.
 Stock is automatically updated with every sale, purchase, and return.
 Includes bulk barcode printing.
 - **🔄 Returns Processing:** Handle both customer returns (crediting their account and adding stock back) and returns to suppliers (reducing stock and creating a credit).
 - **📈 Comprehensive Reports:** Generate and export reports for Dues, Sales, and Low Stock.
 Export options include PDF, CSV, and **Google Sheets**.
 - **🔒 Data Backup & Restore:** Since all data is stored locally on the device, a robust backup (download JSON) and restore (upload JSON) system ensures data safety.
 Also supports **Google Drive Sync** for cloud backups.